Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Normalized kernel approximation

-with diagonal matrix $\matr{D}=\diag(\matr{K}\vect{1}_N)$.
-Our goal is to compute the eigenvalue decomposition (EVD) of matrix $\matr{L}$, which is an operation of asymptotic cost $\Ocal(N^3)$.
-We operate under the assumption that solving the eigenvalue problem for $\matr{L}$ is computationally unfeasible due to the large number of samples $N$.
-For this reason, we are going to perform a low rank approximation of $\matr{L}$ and use it to reduce the cost of the eigenvalue problem
+with diagonal matrix $D=\diag(K1_N)$ with positive diagonal entries.
+Our goal is to compute the EVD of matrix $L$, which is an operation of asymptotic cost $O(N^3)$.
+We operate under the assumption that computing the EVD of $L$ directly is not feasible due to the large number of samples $N$.
+For this reason, we are going to perform a low rank approximation of $L$ and use it to reduce the cost of the eigenvalue problem